rileydevdzn/sass-tech-doc/README.md

 <div align="center">
   <img
-    src="./sass-techdoc-desktop.png"
+    src="./techdoc-desktop-bg.png"
-    alt="Desktop version of tech doc page with fixed primary navigation menu on left of page and breadcrumb navigation at top of main content" width="100%">
+    alt="Desktop version of tech doc page with fixed page navigation menu on left of page and breadcrumb navigation at top of main content" width="100%">
-  <p><em>Desktop version of tech doc with fixed primary nav and top breadcrumb navigation</em></p>
+  <p><em>Desktop version of tech doc with fixed page nav on left and top breadcrumb navigation</em></p>
 </div>